-Our audit approach requires us to obtain an understanding of an entity's internal controls in order to identify assess the risk of material misstatement of the financial statements whether due to fraud or error but is not designed to provide assurance over the overall effectiveness of controls operating within the School.
+Our audit approach requires us to obtain an understanding of the School's internal controls in order to assess the risk of material misstatement in the financial statements whether due to fraud or error.
+However, is not designed to provide assurance over the overall effectiveness of controls operating within the School.

-We have not identified any material weaknesses in internal controls relating to the prevention and detection of fraud and error that have impacted on our ability to provide an opinion on the financial statements for the year ended 31 December 2019.
+We have not identified any material weaknesses in internal controls relating to the prevention and detection of fraud and error that have impacted on our ability to provide an opinion on the financial statements for the year ended 31 December 2021.